 Cluster Internal Security

-MPI on clusters also uses either ssh or rsh for data transmission.
+you have currently running jobs.
+MPI on clusters also uses either ssh or rsh for data

-Please also read and observe the data access, permissions, and security policies on the TTU HPCC Data Policies page.
+Please also read and observe the data access, permissions, and security policies below and on the TTU HPCC Data Policies page.

 Regardless of the directory permissions, root users (HPCC staff and TTU security personnel) are permitted to access user files as needed for management of storage systems or for security-related investigations.
 Sponsoring faculty/staff can also request to access your files for purposes of continuity of research.